 Bass Connections is named in honor of Anne T. and Robert M. Bass, who launched Bass Connections through a $50 million gift, including a generous $25 million matching gift challenge.
 The Basses have generously supported Duke for many decades, and Anne was a co-chair of the Duke Forward campaign.

 By investing in Bass Connections, our alumni and friends play a vital role both in building this transformative program to its full potential and helping to set Duke apart among top universities.
 And through the Bass Challenge, which will match one dollar for every two dollars you contribute (a 1:2 match) of all endowment or expendable gifts to the program from $100,000 and up, you can increase the impact of your gift dramatically.

 The following are examples of areas to which donor support can be directed.
-For more information, please visit Duke Forward.
+For more information, please visit Giving to Duke.

 General Program Support